bowmanjd/olf22python/slides/presentation.md

 	motder(args.message)
 ```

-Note:
-- builtin help
+Notes:

-- Try executing without an argument, or with `motder.py -h`
+In the standard library, there is a nice argument parser called argparse.
+Try executing without an argument, or with motder.py -h (builtin help)

 ---